Self-mediation of runaway electrons via self-excited wave-wave and wave-particle interactions: Abstract

 \section{Abstract}

 Nonlinear dynamics of runaway electron induced wave instabilities can significantly modify the runaway distribution critical to tokamak operations.
-Here we present the first-ever fully kinetic simulations of runaway-driven instabilities towards nonlinear saturation in a warm plasma as in tokamak start up.
+Here we present the first-ever fully kinetic simulations of runaway-driven instabilities towards nonlinear saturation in a warm plasma where collisional damping is subdominant.
 It is found that the slow-X modes grow an order of magnitude faster than the whistler modes, and they parametrically decay to produce whistlers much faster than those directly driven by runaways.
 These parent-daughter waves, as well as secondary and tertiary wave instabilities, initiate a chain of wave-particle resonances that strongly diffuse runaways to the backward direction.
 This reduces almost half of the current carried by high-energy runaways, over a time scale orders of magnitude faster than experimental shot duration.
 These results beyond quasilinear analysis may impact anisotropic energetic electrons broadly in laboratory, space and astrophysics.